kubernetes/kops/docs/getting_started/aws.md

 ## Next steps

-Now that you have a working _kops_ cluster, read through the [recommendations for production setups guide](production.md)
+Now that you have a working kOps cluster, read through the [recommendations for production setups guide](production.md)

 ## Feedback